ArtemGr/bounty/notes/bounty-research.md

 ☐ Research informal freelancer networks
 → ☑ Make a template and/or docu for freelance jobs ⇒ https://observablehq.com/@artemgr/forward-running-freelance
+→ → ☐ Freelance.com moderation might dislike external links.
+Experiment with adding the link *after* the initial moderation?
 → ☑ https://www.bitfortip.com/questions/1055 looking for precedents
 → → ☐ [lemon.io report](https://lemon.io/wp-content/uploads/2020/10/Startups_vs_Freelancers_2020_report_by_Lemon.pdf) ?
-→ ☑ Experiment with fiverr ⇒ Learned that developers would often prefer to get proposals, instead of manually filtering through the jobs.
+→ ☑ Experiment with fiverr ⇒ Learned that developers would often prefer to get proposals, instead of manually filtering through the jobs (NB: Freelancer also [has this](https://www.freelancer.com/search/users/)).
 Also the job matching ritual is suboptimal (see the chat with speedwares)
 ⇒ [Why is Fiverr bad?](https://www.quora.com/Why-is-Fiverr-bad/answers/116949930), imposes a certain timeframe
 ⇒ [outsourcing](https://forum.fiverr.com/t/is-outsourcing-allowed-on-fiverr-for-sellers/353768)
 ⇒ tip size is limited; but freelancers can edit the price